 - Fundamentals of Nursing department consisting of Mrs Madhumita Dey, Mrs Usha Phulara, Mrs Rekha Kotnala and Mrs Monika Sharma.
-They contributed towards many procedures which were carried out in the lab. - My husband, Mr Ramesh Goyal who had been my source of inspiration to handle the project from beginning till end. - My daughters: Charu, Khyati and Khushboo for support and patience throughout.
+They contributed toward many procedures which were carried out in the lab. - My husband, Mr Ramesh Goyal who had been my source of inspiration to handle the project from beginning till the end. - My daughters, Charu, Khyati and Khushboo who extended their support and patience throughout.

-I would like to thank Mr Satish Kumar Jain (Chairman) and Mr Varun Jain (Managing Director), M/s CBS Publishers and Distributors Pvt Ltd for providing me the platform in bringing out the book.
-I have no words to describe the role, efforts, inputs and initiatives undertaken by Mr Bhupesh Aarora [Sr. Vice President - Publishing and Marketing (Health Sciences Division)] for helping and motivating me.
+Last but not least, I extend my special thanks to Mr Satish Kumar Jain (Chairman) and Mr Varun Jain (Managing Director), M/s CBS Publishers and Distributors Pvt Ltd for their wholehearted support in publication of this book.
+I have no words to describe the role, efforts, inputs and initiatives undertaken by Mr Bhupesh Aarora [Sr. Vice President - Publishing & Marketing (Health Sciences Division)] for helping and motivating me.